tkhq/docs/docs/integration-guides/sub-organizations-as-wallets.md

 After the end-user is logged in, your application prompts the user for passkey creation on the application domain.
 Our JavaScript SDK has a helper for this: `getWebAuthnAttestation`.
 See [this example](https://github.com/tkhq/sdk/tree/main/examples/with-federated-passkeys).

-The application then uses an API-only user to create a new sub-organization on behalf of the end-user.
-Here's what the activity would look like:
+Your application then uses an API-only user to create a new sub-organization on behalf of the end-user with a `CREATE_SUB_ORGANIZATION` activity.
+In the example below, the new sub-organization has one root user controlled by the end user's passkey, and an associated Ethereum wallet:

 ```json
 {